 Wiley was represented by staff and senior leaders and their families at the Logan NAIDOC celebration - a community festival.
-It was a privilege to be a part of this event.
-The event was perfect for dance, art and community to come together.
+It was a privilege to be a part of this event that brought together dance, art and community in a meaningful way and inspired cultural exchange, creative expression and community building.

-We were delighted to sponsor the smoking ceremony by Thomas Coghill-a descendant of the Yagara language-speaking nation-a very moving Welcome to Country by Yugambeh elder Aunty Robyn Williams and and Elders Blanket embroidery.
+We were delighted to sponsor the smoking ceremony by Thomas Coghill-a descendant of the Yagara language-speaking nation-a very moving Welcome to Country by Yugambeh elder Aunty Robyn Williams and Elders Blanket embroidery.
 There was also a flag raising.
 This year Logan Elders made this event their primary focus to support their people far and wide to start the healing process of coming together to share stories and hope for the future.